skfit-uni-luebeck/TermiCron/README.md

 Wiedekopf, J., Ulrich, H., Drenkhahn, C., Kock-Schoppenhauer, A., & Ingenerf, J. (submitted).
 TermiCron – Bridging the Gap between FHIR Terminology Servers and Metadata Repositories.
 MedInfo 2021.
 ```

-If you are interested in the preprint, please get in touch with the authors.

 ## Overview

 ### Input